rkreddyy/front_end_development_topics/React JS Core Concepts With Example Code.md

-# React JS Code Snippets
+# React JS Core Concepts With Example Code

 ### What will the following component output?
 #### Function gets called every time the component renders.